SoftUni/Programming-Basics-Book-Python-EN/chapter-04-complex-conditions.md

 Like the rest of the operators in programming, the operators **`and`** and **`or`** have a priority, as in the case **`and`** is with higher priority than **`or`**.
 The operator **`()`** serves for **changing the priority of operators** and is being calculated first, just like in mathematics.
 Using parentheses also gives the code better readability and is considered a good practice.

-## More Complex Conditions - Examples
+## More Complex Conditions - Problems

 Sometimes the conditions may be **very complex**, so they can require a long bool expression or a sequence of conditions.
 Let's take a look at a few examples.